 - IBRinfo.org - Project on Student Debt's web site specific to Income-Based Repayment (IBR) and Public Service Loan Forgiveness.
 Register your email to receive notification of important developments.

 - Detailed public service loan forgiveness information from finaid.org

 Suffolk University Law School began its Loan Repayment Assistance Program (LRAP) in 1989 to assist JD graduates pursuing careers in the field of public interest law.
 Graduates who were selected for LRAP benefits receive reimbursement for education loan payments, including federal Stafford, Perkins, and Graduate PLUS Loans, Suffolk University Law School Trustee Loans, and private educational loans borrowed for enrollment at Suffolk University Law School.
 The program is funded by Suffolk University and administered by the Office of Financial Aid.

-Due to federal laws designed to relieve the burden on loan borrowers entering public service, it has been decided at Suffolk University to phase out LRAP starting in 2014, with the last group of new LRAP recipients.
+Due to federal laws designed to relieve the burden on loan borrowers entering public service, it was decided at Suffolk University to phase out LRAP starting in 2014, with the last group of new LRAP recipients.
 LRAP recipients selected in 2014 and earlier may choose to submit twice annual renewal applications and receive LRAP benefits until they or their spouse reach income limits, are no longer in eligible employment, or reach the 10-year program limit.

 Types of Eligible Employment

 The program is available to all LRAP renewal recipients who work in a public interest job which utilizes the legal training and skills of the graduate in one of the following types of employment:

 •Non-profit public interest litigation, advocacy or policy groups